 The Company will continue to focus on its North American growth strategy by expanding its market presence in the oil and gas drilling fluids, wholesale distribution markets and niche steel pipe manufacturing opportunities.
 The fluids division will concentrate on providing superior customer service with the right product mix in strategic locations to meet the changing needs of our customers.
 In the USA, Bri-Chem will continue to aggressively pursue expanding its footprint and strive to become the leading National independent wholesale distributor of drilling fluids for the unconventional resource plays located throughout the USA.
 Bri-Chem will seek to establish additional capacity and new geographical markets in an effort to expand its completion fluids blending and packaging division.
 The steel distribution business will continue to increase inventory prudently to ensure the division has the right quantity and specifications of steel pipe products to meet the growing needs of its customers.
-In the short term, the steel pipe manufacturing division will focus on adding a second shift and continuing to ramp up production.
+In the short term, the steel pipe manufacturing division will focus on increasing its production capacity with the addition of second shift during the second quarter.
 In addition, the steel pipe manufacturing division will examine new strategic partnerships for possible new micro-mill locations and technologies over the medium term.